xpgram/advance-wars/src/00 - Todo List.md

   These two instructions indicate an infantry unit moving from one location to another.
   The details of what the unit can and cannot do are left up to the client, I guess, but the board state is very simply implemented.

-- [ ] I have locked Pixi.js to version 5.2.1 because 5.3 removes some functionality I don't have a work around for yet, either that or the package update wasn't complete.
-Point is, 5.3.3 breaks the game.
-Don't use it until you're prepared to refactor.
-  For this reason, I have also locked Pixi Filters to whatever version it was.

 - [ ] Re-rip the plasma textures: some of them are clipped by 1px.
 - [ ] Sea looks nicer, I think, but my frame-animation skills are a teense lacking.
 Update it.